Australian Genetics of Depression Study: Anti-depressant Cell-omics

 How to participate?

-Step 1 (10 mins) – Read the participant Information and Consent form; and decide whether you would like to participate.
+Step 1 (10 mins) – Read the Participant Information and Consent form; and decide whether you would like to participate.

 Step 2 (30 – 40 mins) – Answer questions about your depression and treatment.
+Confirm mailing address so we can send a sample collection kit.

 Step 3 (10 mins) – Attend your local pathology collection centre to provide a blood sample.

 Step 4 (1 min) – Email us that you have sent your blood sample to us.
-Once we receive your sample we will send you your gift card.
+Once we receive your sample we will send you y our gift card.

 • Your name